sharetribe/flex-docs/src/docs/tutorial-branding/modify-listing-extended-data/index.md

 attribute as a search filter, so we need to configure _indexForSearch_ as _true_.

-In _searchPageConfig_, we can define the way this filter shows up on the search page.
+In _filterConfig_, we can define the way this filter shows up on the search page.
 We will need to change the label to 'Amenities', and group to 'primary'.
 In addition, we can determine whether our search matches only listings that have all of the selected amenities (_searchMode: